Jodus-Melodus/minmath/README.md

 Eq
 ```

-When a matrix is declared the type and size (rows and columns) are implicitly derived.
+When a matrix is declared, its type and size (rows and columns) are specified as generic parameters.
 The type should implement the following traits.

 ```rust
 Add<Output = T>